enkore/j4-dmenu-desktop/README.md

         Display binary name after each entry (off by default) --no-generic
         Do not include the generic name of desktop entries --wrapper=<wrapper>
         A wrapper binary.
 Useful in case you want to wrap into 'i3 exec' --term=<command>
-        Sets the terminal emulator used to start terminal apps --usage-log=<file>
+        Sets the terminal emulator used to start terminal apps --term-args=<args>
+        Sets the terminal emulator arguments ('-e' by default) --usage-log=<file>
         Must point to a read-writeable file (will create if not exists).
         In this mode entries are sorted by usage frequency.